jschrier/blog/_posts/2023-10-12-Parsing-molecular-identifiers-from-the-IDEaL-Database.md

 ### Map it over the list of entries

 Showtime!
-Map this over links and convert it to a `Dataset``.
-I use a `ParallelMap`` so that I can run multiple LLM calls simultaneously (which is the bottleneck).
+Map this over links and convert it to a `Dataset`.
+I use a `ParallelMap` so that I can run multiple LLM calls simultaneously (waiting for the response is the bottleneck).
 It took less than 5 minutes to run.
 However some errors came out.
 We will deal with these later (*vide infra*):

 ```mathematica
 results = ParallelMap[processURL, links] // Dataset